erkobridee/nx-frontends/docs/project-creation-commands.md

 after define the code and the libs code structure

-1. update the `tsconfig.json` to expose the full content of the lib
+- update the `tsconfig.json` to expose the full content of the lib
-2. update the lib configuration on the `workspace.json`
+- update the lib configuration on the `workspace.json`
-3. update the `frontend-app-1` and the `frontend-app-2` to load resources from the shared assets lib (code of each project and also the projects configuration on the `workspace.json`)
+- update the `frontend-app-1` and the `frontend-app-2` to load resources from the shared assets lib (code of each project and also the projects configuration on the `workspace.json`)
-4. update the `nx.json` to add as implicity dependency the `shared-assets` to the `frontend-app-1` and `frontend-app-2`
+- update the `nx.json` to add as implicity dependency the `shared-assets` to the `frontend-app-1` and `frontend-app-2`

-3) create a shared ui components lib
+9. create a shared ui components lib

 `nx g @nrwl/react:lib ui-components --directory=shared`

 also added a new project dependency to the components

 `yarn add classnames`

+to load the SASS mixins and variables definitions from the `shared-assets` lib, we should use an import on the .scss file like the following one:

+`@import 'libs/shared/assets/styles/_base';`

+and also update the configuration on the `tsconfig.json` to expose the whole content from the lib to have more flexibility to access the components from it